-With an endowment valued at more than $2.2 billion, the McKnight Foundation is a substantial client for fund managers.
+With an endowment valued at $2.3 billion, the McKnight Foundation is a substantial client for fund managers.
 We can use this position to promote integrated thinking on environmental, social, and corporate governance (ESG) issues among the asset managers we hire.

 Here’s how we do it: